List of television series canceled before airing an episode: R

-A Brazilian telenovela produced by TV Globo, written by Dias Gomes, starring Betty Faria, Lima Duarte and Francisco Cuoco.
-The telenovela was scheduled to premiere on August 27, 1975, however it was cancelled after being banned by the Brazilian government (at the time, a military dictatorship), as wiretaps planted by DOPS, the secret police of the regime, revealed that the telenovela was based on the play O Berço do Herói, also written by Gomes, which had also been banned by government censorship.
+A Brazilian telenovela produced by TV Globo, written by Dias Gomes, starring Betty Faria, Lima Duarte, and Francisco Cuoco.
+The telenovela was scheduled to premiere on August 27, 1975.
+It was cancelled after being banned by the Brazilian government (at the time, a military dictatorship), as wiretaps planted by DOPS, the secret police of the regime, revealed that the telenovela was based on Gomes' play O Berço do Herói, which had been banned by government censorship.
 The government alleged that the telenovela was an offense against morality and good habits.
 In 1985, after redemocratization, the telenovela was re-recorded and shown in a new version, also written by Gomes, although with a different cast.